Work samples

 About Heather

 Heather Rounds received her MFA in Creative Writing from the University of Baltimore in 2007.
-After graduating she took a teaching job in Kurdistan, Iraq and while there briefly did some journalism for a local, English speaking newspaper.
+After graduating she took a teaching job in Kurdistan, Iraq and while there briefly did some journalism for a local, English-language newspaper.
 Her experiences with the paper served as the inspiration for her debut novel, There, which won Emergency Press’ 2011 International book award and was published by the Press in 2013.
 Though she started her publishing career as a poet, over the years… more

 There: an experimental novel